-COMMUNITY ASPIRATION Where existing buildings or sites are underused, vacant or awaiting development, temporary uses will be supported, in particular
+The community would like to see where existing buildings or sites are underused, vacant or awaiting development, temporary uses will be supported, in particular those which benefit the community.
+The Council is encouraged to take enforcement against landowners or both residential and commercial buildings/sites that are not properly maintained.

 - The Civic Hub shown in the Masterplan for Torquay Town Centre is fully supported by the residents and businesses in Torre and Upton.
 The library could be extended upwards and updated to incorporate the Connections Office and other public information services.
 This would release the listed Electric House for other uses.
 The closure of the Magistrates Court gives the opportunity for a more creative development for the Town Hall car park area.
 This is expected to have a positive knock on effect for the smaller, individually owned businesses in Higher Union Street.
 Should the council vacate the Town Hall for purpose built offices, we would support a change of use for the building with a hotel/conference centre being the preferred option. - Upton Park will be enhanced for the benefit of residents of all ages, providing facilities for recreation and relaxation.
 This will include the rearrangement of the sports areas and linking with the coach park.
 By bringing this forward, we will have a more appropriate setting for the civic buildings. - The B&Q site in Laburnum Row presents the opportunity for a good quality development providing a mixture of residential and commercial.

 This latter could be retail and/or office space.
 This part of Torre deserves proper investment, and the residents and visitors to the area will value standards being raised.